-Student-Designed Convergence Study is a major that students design their own new and creative areas other than existing major.
+Student-Designed Convergence Study is a major in which students design their own new and creative areas independent of existing majors.
 Any Korean student can apply as a second major, and if approved by the Academic Advisor and supervised by the professor, the student will be recognized for his or her baccalaureate with his or her first major.
 (However, Life Sciences, Advanced Computer Engineering, and Advanced Electronic Engineering are not applicable.)
 This major allows students to discover their aptitudes and potentials and to engage them in creative majors, providing opportunities to expand their majors in various fields.

-Modern society requires not only expertise of a certain major, but converging professionalism of various majors.
-Global Convergence Studies are designed to flexibly respond this social demand.
-Academic advisor gives a support through 1:1 mentoring for designing major.
-Also, because the major curriculum construction is 100% English course, international students or overseas Korean students can easily challenge designing this major.
-Global Convergence major examples: Law, Culture and Conflict Resolution, International Finance Administration, Visual Communication and Design, Cross-cultural Human Services Management, International Human Services Administration, etc.
+Modern society requires not only the expertise of specific majors but also the converging professionalism across majors.
+Global Convergence Studies are designed to flexibly respond to modern social demands.
+An academic advisor gives support through 1:1 mentoring when designing the major.
+Also, because the major curriculum consists of 100% English courses, international students or overseas Korean students can embrace this major.
+Some examples of Global Convergence majors are: Law, Culture and Conflict Resolution, International Finance Administration, Visual Communication and Design, Cross-cultural Human Services Management, and International Human Services Administration.

-Global Korean Studies, in the era of globalization, provides the knowledge of Korean studies necessary to work for global companies or to operate global projects in Korea.
-The major also aims for international students to be a bridge of Korea and their home country by learning the development of Korea.
-In addition, Korean or international students can work as Korean language teachers in the world through courses for ‘Korean Language Teacher Certification’, thereby contributing to more effective globalization of Korean Studies and its culture.
-Global Korean Studies course is designed to provide students with a general Global Korean studies course that will help them gain a holistic understanding of Korean studies by learning Korean humanities (language, literature, philosophy, history) and social science (politics, economy, society and culture) as well as Korean language teaching courses (Korean language teachers training program) for international students.
-International students can take it as the first major or the second major, while Korean students can only take this second major.
+Global Korean Studies, in an era of globalization, provides the knowledge of Korean studies necessary to work for global companies or to operate global projects in Korea.
+The major also aims for international students to be a bridge between Korea and their home country by learning the development of Korea.
+In addition, Korean or international students can work as Korean language teachers around the world through courses for ‘Korean Language Teacher Certification’, thereby contributing to more effective globalization of Korean Studies and its culture.
+Global Korean Studies course is designed to provide students with a general, holistic understanding of Korean humanities (language, literature, philosophy, history) and social science (politics, economy, society and culture) as well as Korean language teaching courses (Korean language teachers training program) for international students.
+International students can take it as the first or second major, but Korean students can only take this as a second major.

-In the era of the 4th Industrial Revolution, a major in mathematics and statistics will be established to provide basic competencies in solving various problems of industry and to promote the major’s specialty in various fields.
-The Mathematics and Statistics major is a major where you can deeply learn the methodologies underlying many different fields.
-You can develop the ability to do well in conceptualization and analysis.
-In this era of AI and big data, you will learn how to create new trends, quickly discern technological changes, and undergo deep quantitative thinking.
-I do not think there is a better means than mathematics and statistics for studying deeper into all types of specialized fields.
+In the era of the 4th Industrial Revolution, a major in mathematics and statistics provides basic competencies in solving the diverse problems of industry and to promote the major’s specialty in a range of fields.
+The Mathematics and Statistics major encourages intensive learning of the methodologies underlying many different fields.
+You can develop skills in conceptualization and analysis.
+In this era of AI and big data, you will learn how to create new trends, quickly discern technological changes, and undergo multilayered quantitative thinking.

-This is the world's first program to provide global citizenship education in a comprehensive and concrete manner that is required as a fundamental paradigm to achieve the SDGs, which are global challenges that humanity must solve together as an international community.
+This is the world's first program to provide global citizenship education in a comprehensive and concrete manner fundamental to achieving the SDGs, which are global challenges that humanity must solve together as an international community.
 The program has a core purpose in cultivating global talents who have the right values and attitudes such as honesty, integrity, and responsibility, and thus strengthen sustainable development capabilities within each major.
-The curriculum maximizes students' global competencies required by the 21st century by training creative problem-solving methods through projects and field-related courses that meet the needs of various majors on the basis of an integrated holistic leadership education that combines spirituality, character, and intellect based education as well as enabling individual growth as a mature leader.
-Certificates are issued to students who have completed this program and may be used to bolster portfolios and one’s competence as professionals in the international community to be linked with possible future employment.
+The curriculum maximizes students' global competencies required by the 21st century by training in creative problem-solving methods through projects and field-related courses.
+These competencies needed in various majors provide integrated holistic leadership education that combines spirituality, character, and intellect based education.
+In addition they enable individual growth as mature leaders.
+Certificates are issued to students who have completed this program and may be used to enhance portfolios and competencies as professionals in the international community to be linked with possible future employment.

-The Creative Convergence Education Center's Global Problem Solver Program (GPSP) is an educational program aimed at fostering entrepreneurship based on a Christian spirit and cultivating international leaders who can solve global problems.
-Under a foundational spirit that views “solving others' problems” as practicing love for others, we focus on solving problems beyond the walls of this university to solve global problems that are intertwined culturally, religiously, politically and economically between countries and peoples.
-This is educational program is designed to help students who pursue various majors cooperate with one another in solving global problems through teamwork so that they not only acquire global problem-solving skills, but also find their own identity as well as their life purpose and a future roadmap of life.
+The Creative Convergence Education Center's Global Problem Solver Program (GPSP) is an educational program fostering entrepreneurship based on a Christian spirit and cultivating international leaders who can solve global problems.
+Under a foundational spirit that views “solving others' problems” as practicing love for others, we focus on solving global problems that are intertwined culturally, religiously, politically and economically between countries and peoples.
+This educational program helps students in various majors to cooperate in solving global problems through teamwork so that they not only acquire global problem-solving skills, but also find their own identity and life purpose.
 After completion of the program, it will be possible to build several portfolios necessary for employment, and some of the students will be able to engage in entrepreneurship or start a job.
-By learning to solve global problems in a laboratory setting with help from coaches who are experts in areas related to each of the students’ major, students will be able to cultivate problem-solving skills by actually solve problems through the “Learning by Doing” process and be recognized as a Global Problem Solver (GPS).
+By learning to solve global problems in a laboratory setting with help from expert coaches, students cultivate problem-solving skills by actually solving problems.
+Through the “Learning by Doing” process a student is recognized as a Global Problem Solver (GPS).